avrech/learning2cut/README.md

 - Saves stats of the solving process for three baselines `default`, `15_random` and `15_most_violated`.

-## Experiment 1 - Room for Improvement
+## Experiment 1 - Show the Room for Improvement
 This experiment requires massive computation power.
 The code was built to run on Niagara.
 ### Import data